Glaucoma

 Glaucoma is a serious eye condition that can cause permanent vision loss if it is not detected and managed early.
 It refers to a group of eye diseases that damage the optic nerve, most commonly due to increased pressure inside the eye.
-At Sydney Retina Clinic & Day Surgery, our experienced ophthalmologists provide comprehensive glaucoma assessment, monitoring and treatment for patients across Greater Sydney.
-With early diagnosis and tailored care, glaucoma progression can often be slowed or controlled.
+Because vision loss from glaucoma is usually gradual and painless, regular eye examinations are essential for early detection.

 The most common cause of glaucoma is a build-up of fluid pressure inside the eye due to poor drainage.
 Other contributing factors include reduced blood flow to the optic nerve, nerve weakness and genetic predisposition.
 Risk increases with age, particularly over 60, and people with a family history of glaucoma are at higher risk.
 Conditions such as diabetes, high blood pressure and previous eye injury can also increase the likelihood of developing glaucoma.